opatiny/chemexper-internship-workbook/bioreactor/procedures/bio-gui-install-macos.md

 Lets see how to install all of this on a MacOS.

+In case you are using a linux distribution, you can likely install all things using `brew` with `dnf`.

 ## Install or update `brew`

 `brew` allows you to install all default packages on MacOS (it is a package manager).